|

 crazy.
 We need to teach subjects using methods that are

 time-tested and effective.
-And they also need to be online and
+And the curriculum also needs to be online and

 publicly available, so that we all can find out what's going on.

-We also need to be teaching life skills and job training, from
+also be teaching life skills and job training, from

 the simple to the complex, from knitting to welding to